grillbaer/esp32-lora-water-level-meter/README.md

 <img src="doc/lora-rf95w-front.jpg" width=300> <img src="doc/lora-rf95w-back.jpg" width=300>

 Library: [ttn-esp32](https://github.com/manuelbl/ttn-esp32) is really easy to use and should have fewer timing problems on ESP32 than Arduino LMIC, since it is based on ESP-IDF/FreeRTOS tasks.
 Although it needs ESP-IDF, it can still be used together with the Arduino libs because these are also based on ESP-IDF.
-A `lib_compat_mode = off` in `platform.ini` enables usage with framework `arduino`.
+A `lib_compat_mode = off` in `platform.ini` enables its usage with framework `arduino`.

+Saving and restoring the LoRa state over deep sleep in RTC memory is done by [TTNSession](include/TTNSession.h).

 ### Payload